Futureproof Your Home: A Complete Guide to Flood-Resistant Design

 • Raised Foundations: Involves constructing a higher foundation using concrete blocks or a solid slab.
 The existing structure can be jacked up and a new, higher foundation built underneath.
 This method is often used in urban and suburban settings where elevation needs are less extreme but still necessary.

-Benefits of Elevating Structures
+What Are the Benefits of Elevating Homes?

 Elevating homes above the BFE offers several significant benefits: